markusschaeffer/diploma-thesis/README.md

 # AWS EC2 Startup Procedure

 - Start a node with a GETH Bootnode and Eth-Netstats
-- Save the IP of the Bootnode (e.g. GIT push)
+- Save the IP of the Bootnode to the storage folder (e.g. GIT push)
 - Change ROOT_DIR in env.sh
 - Start other nodes running GETH and the REST communication module
-- Deploy scenario from a local node (via REST communication to other deployed nodes)
+- Deploy smart contract scenario from a local node (via REST communication to other deployed nodes)
 - Start Benchmarks from a local node (via REST communication to other deployed nodes)
 - Benchmark results are stored on the local DB